BoKovach/GitTest/README.md

-# GitTest
+# Git Test
-Repository for a GitHub lecture at SoftUni
+Repository for a GitHub lecture at SoftUni.